 — Mike Melli (@mikemelli) October 30, 2018

-Traffic from the Western Express Highway towards Lilavati Hospital in Bandra Reclamation and vice versa has reportedly been stopped.
+Traffic from the Western Express Highway towards Lilavati Hospital in Bandra Reclamation and vice versa has reportedly been stopped for some time.
+More updates on the traffic situation are yet to come.

-The fire broke out in the slums opposition the Bandra Fire Station on Nagardas Road.
-Nine fire engines and eight water tankers are at the site.
+Nine fire engines and eight water tankers have been brought in to douse the Level 3 fire at the slums opposite the Bandra Fire Station on Nagardas Road.
 The blaze has reportedly been brought under control.